muhammadazzazy/udemate/README.md

 - [x] Add push notifications using Gotify for informing the user about events occurring during each run
 - [x] Delete the user data directory before the non-headless browser starts
 - [x] Automate Udemy login by clicking on **Log in** button and automating email entry
+- [ ] Add threads to improve headless performance for the following middleman spiders:
+  - [ ] Easy Learn
+  - [x] IDownloadCoupon
 - [ ] Automatically detect the browser major version
-- [ ] Add threads within each middleman spider to improve headless performance
 - [ ] Package Udemate and publish to PyPI

 See the [open issues](https://github.com/muhammadazzazy/udemate/issues) for a full list of proposed features (and known issues).